The Robber Bridegroom

 Faulkner County Coin Club Meetings

-CONWAY — The Faulkner County Coin Club meets the second Tuesday of each month at the Ola & John Hawks Senior Wellness & Activity Center, 705 E. Siebenmorgen Road.
+CONWAY — The Faulkner County Coin Club meets the second Tuesday of each month at the Ola and John Hawks Senior Wellness and Activity Center, 705 E. Siebenmorgen Road.
 The 5 p.m. dinner is optional, and a $6 donation is suggested for those 60 and younger.
-A fellowship time will take place from 5:30-7 p.m. with educational speakers, show-and-tell, news and door prizes.
+A fellowship time takes place from 5:30-7 p.m. with educational speakers, show-and-tell, news and door prizes.
 For more information, call (501) 514-0785.